Top Attractions to See in Calaveras County

 www.murphyshotel.com

 A National Historic Landmark, the Murphys Historic Hotel is one of California’s oldest hotels still in operation.
-Built in 1856, this hotel has had an impressive list of guests, such as Ulysses Grant, Mark Twain, JP Morgan and Susan B. Anthony.
-In more recent years, you could have seen celebrity chef Gordon Ramsay in an episode of the reality series “Hotel Hell”.
-Today, Murphys Historic Hotel draws a lively crowd to its saloon as well as overnight guests.
-As a matter of fact, you can stay in one of the nine historic rooms, along with 20 more in a separate building.
-If you prefer to stay in a historic room, you might sense a supernatural presence.
+Built in 1856, this hotel has had an impressive list of guests, such as Ulysses Grant, Mark Twain, JP Morgan, and Susan B. Anthony.
+In more recent years, you could have seen celebrity chef Gordon Ramsay in an episode of the reality series “Hotel Hell.”
+Today, Murphys Historic Hotel draws a lively crowd to its saloon and overnight guests.
+You can stay in one of the nine historic rooms and 20 more in a separate building.
+You might sense a supernatural presence if you prefer to stay in a historic room.
 That’s due to the comments from previous guests and staff who say this Calaveras County attraction is haunted.

 Related: Haunted Houses to Visit for Halloween in America